Publish 20 November, 2022

 “I just need a kidney that works for me,” she said.
 “And I need it now.”

-To support the writing of useful articles about nephrology, ClinicalPosters sells human anatomy posters, scientific posters and other products online.
+To support the writing of useful articles about nephrology, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
 You may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou can donateYou may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou may remit a small donationAlso shop for ClinicalPins that include more than lapel pins or leave an encouraging comment to keep the work going.
-Audio may include sound effects or intentionally omit details.

 KHN (Kaiser Health News) is a national newsroom that produces in-depth journalism about health issues.
 Together with Policy Analysis and Polling, KHN is one of the three major operating programs at KFF (Kaiser Family Foundation).
 KFF is an endowed nonprofit organization providing information on health issues to the nation.